SiadA2/SiadA2/README.md

 moving, or your just interested in my progress, then you've come to the right place!
 Here you will find everything that I've learnt so far, from comprehensive breakdowns on theoretial concepts to challenging projects and everything in between.

+The repositories below are a work in progress, and I look forward to displaying the finished article soon, so please stand by for it!